 Tailoring Preschool Programs: Age-Appropriate Curriculum for Toddlers

-Parents are invited to schedule a tour of our Paramus Preschool to explore everything we offer as both a preschool and daycare center.
-Our facility features indoor and outdoor playgrounds, and a café that serves healthy meals, including fresh fruits and vegetables—all included in the tuition.
+Parents are welcome to tour our Paramus Preschool to see what we offer as both a preschool and daycare.
+Our space has indoor and outdoor playgrounds and a cafe with healthy meals.
+Fresh fruits and veggies are part of every meal, and it’s all in the tuition.

 What is the Best Curriculum for Preschool?